How to Turn Off Push Notifications on iPads and iPhones

 More Options for Disabling Push Notifications

-So, you have picked the apps that you want to send you notifications, and the ones that you want to stay quiet, but there remain times when we just don't want to be distracted by any notifications, good or bad.
+So, you have picked the apps that you want to send you notifications, and the ones that you want to stay quiet, but there are still times when we just don't want to be interrupted by any notifications, good or bad.
 For times like these, Apple introduced the Do Not Disturb feature.
-Once enabled, you will immediately silence all phone calls, alerts and notifications.
-If you are in a meeting, or at an important event, there will be no more buzzes or beeps from your iOS device when Do Not Disturb is turned on.
+Once enabled, you can silence all phone calls, alerts and notifications.
+This means that if you are in a meeting, or at an important event, there will be no more buzzes or beeps from your iOS device when Do Not Disturb is turned on.

 How do you enable it?
 There are two ways to turn on Do Not Disturb.
 The first is to go to the Settings app, and tap Do Not Disturb on the left hand menu.
 Flip the switch next to the word "Manual" to turn it on and you should see a crescent moon icon appear in the top right-hand corner of your device next to the battery indicator.
 There are other settings here, like the ability to schedule when Do Not Disturb is enabled, or the option to still allow calls from certain people.